 The summary results of this study, examining the sensitivity of thrust and power to airfoil changes within each of the five segments, is presented in Fig. 21.
 This figure presents the mean thrust ratio and mean rotor power ratio (with respect to the 20-airfoil baseline) for each substituted airfoil.
 The thrust variation between the various airfoil substitutions is relatively small.
 The mean thrust ratio varies between 0.975 and 0.987.
 This small variation is expected since the analysis was geared towards maintaining accuracy in thrust predictions while minimizing the number of airfoils in the rotor model.
 The mean power ratio varies between 0.983 and 1.013 - a much larger range than the thrust ratio.
 The two segments that exhibited the largest variation in power were the inboardmost and the outboardmost segments, 1 and 5.
 The inboardmost segment represents the largest spanwise section of the blade and spans the section of the blade with the largest chord, but operates in the lowest dynamic pressure aerodynamic environment.
 The airfoil shape varies significantly within this segment (see Fig. 4), and may explain the difference in power.
 The outboardmost segment exhibits a one percent variation in power due to airfoil selection.
 The majority of this power variation comes from the use of the airfoil located at 0.99R.
-As discussed previously, this airfoil has an extremely blunt trailing edge, resulting in high drag coefficients.
-Applying this airfoil to a large segment of the blade - in this case 9 percent - artificially raises the rotor power.
-Based on Fig. 21, the inboardmost and outboard most segments require more careful selection of airfoils.
-For the inboardmost segment, one should not select airfoils from near the blade root, while for the outboardmost segment, airfoils from near the blade tip should be avoided, especially if the airfoil exhibits the aforementioned blunt trailing edge.

 Figure 21.
-Effect of airfoil selection on thrust and power, free wake, $\theta_0 = -1 \text{ deg}, \Delta TR{\text{lim}} = 0.01$.
+Effect of airfoil selection on thrust and power, free wake, $\theta_0 = -1$ deg, $\Delta TR{lim} = 0.01$.